-Every musician is responsible for playing in time.
-As drummers, we state the pulse for the other musicians we play with, and for the listening audience.
+All musicians are responsible for playing in time.
+As drummers though, we state the pulse and feel for the other musicians and for the listening audience.
 So it is important that we have an excellent sense of time.
-Working with a metronome (also called a click) will help to improve your time.
+Working with a metronome (also called a click) will improve your time.
 Here are some suggestions that will help.

 FOR STARTERS

 The two fundamental parts of playing in time are tempo (beats per minute) and subdivisions (eighth notes, sixteenth notes, etc).
-The tempo is self-explanatory.
-It’s how fast you are playing, but it’s just as important to be aware of the subdivisions even if you’re not playing them.
+The tempo is the main pulse of how fast you are playing, but it’s just as important to be aware of the subdivisions even if you’re not playing them.
 For example, if you are playing an eighth note beat, be aware of and count the sixteenth note subdivisions; the space between the notes.
 (This is especially helpful when playing slow tempos.)

 It may help to think of the metronome as another musician that you’re playing with, like a percussionist playing a cowbell.
 Only this musician has perfect time.
 The more you play with a metronome, the more you will internalize the time that it generates.
 If you can choose the sound of the metronome, pick one that is musical and easy to hear.